 Step 4: Publish the Legal Notice

-After filing the Certificate of Assumed Name Registration (for which no longer a physical certificate is provided), a legal notice must be published.
+A legal notice must be published after filing the Certificate of Assumed Name Registration (for which no longer a physical certificate is provided).
 This notice is published in the legal section of a qualified legal newspaper that has circulation in the county where the principal office is located for two consecutive issues.

 Step 5: Obtain the Affidavit of Publication

 After the advertisement runs, the newspaper will provide an affidavit of publication, which proves the ad ran along with the notice.
-These items must be saved by the business owner as they are not sent to the state.
+The business owner must save these items as they are not sent to the state.

-If you have questions about the process, you can contact the Office of the Secretary of State at 877-551-6767.
+If you have questions about the process, contact the Office of the Secretary of State at 877-551-6767.

 Minnesota DBA FAQs